 Below is an example of a basic physical data model created in FintechOS Studio, comprised of two entities, their attributes and relationship:

-You can extend the physical model with new attributes or with data from external systems, creating an evolutive data model.
+You can extend the physical model with new attributes or with data from external systems, creating an Evolutive Data Core.

-Data models are the basis for building evolutive data models.
-Evolutive data models not only ensure the modeling of the database structure, but they also extract data from legacy systems, processes and data repositories, extending data by combining and connecting data.
+Evolutive Data Core not only ensures the modeling of the database structure, but it also extracts data from legacy systems, processes and data repositories, extending data by combining and connecting data.